 It forms an ideal starting point for enjoying the peace of the surrounding hill and mountain landscape and on the other hand making trips by car to sparkling towns like Siena, Florence, Arezzo, Montepulciano and many other places.
 If you arrive by airplane the closest airports are Florence at 67 kms of distance, Perugia 100Kms and Pisa 150 Kms.
 From the villa in only 20 minutes driving you are on the highway A1 Rome-Florence.
+In the nearby Chianti area it is possible to visit a lot of wine cellars.
 Nearest golf clubs: Golf Club Valdichiana (9 holes situated near Foiana della Chiana), Golf Club Lamborghini (9 holes situated near Panicale), Castelfalfi golf (18 holes situated near Florence), Poggio de' Medici golf (18 holes situated near Florence).
 Golf Club Antognolla (18 holes situated near Perugia).

-|Size:||Sleeps up to 21, 9 bedrooms|
+|Size||Sleeps up to 21, 9 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||Central heating, TV, CD player, Telephone, Pool / Snooker table, Satellite TV|
+|General||Central heating, TV, CD player, Telephone, Pool or snooker table, Satellite TV, Wi-Fi available|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Fridge, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Fridge, Washing machine|

-|Rooms||9 bedrooms, 9 bathrooms of which 4 family bathrooms and 5 shower rooms|
+|Rooms||9 bedrooms, 9 bathrooms of which 4 Family bathrooms and 5 Shower rooms|

-|Furniture:||Single beds (5), Double beds (6), Cots (2), Dining seating for 17, Lounge seating for 20|
+|Furniture||Single beds (5), Double beds (6), Cots (2), Dining seats for 17, Lounge seats for 20|

 Ground floor: 3 living rooms, billiard room, 3 bedrooms, 2 cooking corner, 5 bathrooms